George Harrison Knife Attack

 Olivia Harrison came running at Abram with a brass poker and struck many blows to his head.
 But this only caused him to get up and give chase after her.
 George, weakened by the stab wounds made one last attempt to tackle the crazed intruder, but was once again shoved to the ground.
 Feeling no strength left in his body, Harrison's arms fell to his sides as he felt the knife sinking deep, piercing one of his lungs; as it began filling wth blood.

-Police finally arrived at Friar Park at 3:45am and tackled Abrams, subduing him and confiscating the knife.
+Police finally arrived at Friar Park at 3:45am and tackled Abram, subduing him and confiscating the knife.
 Paramedics arrived around the same time and treated Harrison at the scene, trying desperately to stem the flow of blood.
 Despite the severity of the attack, Harrison downplayed the event with the media.

 "He wasn't a burglar but he certainly wasn't auditioning for The Travelling Wilburys." - George Harrison